Shivaansh/RPG-Modell-Alpha/README.md

 I may be adding a new branch to this repo, one with and one without the new raycasting system.
 As of today, this branch does NOT reflect the content from lectures 46 to 48.
 This content includes Player pathfinding, which will be implemented once a playable demo is achieved.

 Log June 7, 2018: Implemented the new Raycasting system and Player Pathfinding systems.
 Next Step: Fix planes and structures to work with navmesh (consider tilting plane to 60 degrees, or maybe implement a lift).

+Log June 9, 2018: Removed BridgegameObject and added a slope on the terrain (using the smooth height tool), baked new NavMesh which now allows player to go up and down the house.